nhsuk/nhsuk-frontend/docs/contributing/application-architecture.md

 - `packages/`

+  - `nhsuk-frontend`

+    Package published on npm.
+    Consume all of nhsuk-frontend through a single package.

+    - `dist/` **contains auto-generated files**

+      Builds of nhsuk-frontend published and exported from the npm package.

+    - `src/`

       NHS.UK frontend individual components files, such as all the stylesheet (scss) files, HTML templates (nunjucks), READMEs and assets.

 - `shared/`